 Reading Sorts | 4th and 5th Grade Reading ActivitiesWant more reading sorts?
 This resource includes 18 reading sorts covering the following skills: Inferring with Fiction, Inferring with Nonfiction, Theme, Point of View, Main Idea, Text Structure, Types of Accounts (Firsthand vs Secondhand), and Viewpoint (Positive, Negative, or Neutral).

 More FREE 4th and 5th Grade Reading Activities and Resources

 Recommended Resource for 4th and 5th Grade Reading

 Shop This Post

-4th and 5th Grade Reading ResourcesEverything you need to teach these key reading skills for 4th and 5th grade!
-This is a bundle of 11 of my reading resources for 4th and 5th grade reading and literacy skills.
+4th and 5th Grade Reading ResourcesEverything you need to teach key reading skills for 4th and 5th grade!
+This is a bundle of 16 of my reading resources for 4th and 5th grade reading and literacy skills.

 Shop This Post